 Maui Expectations Vs Reality Snorkel

 Reality: While Molokini is a sight to behold, the crater isn’t Maui’s exclusive snorkeling site.
-The reefs around Lahaina are home to a bounty of colorful reefs, and lucky for you, Trilogy offers several sailing tours that head directly to the best spots.
-Across the pond, the neighboring island of Lanai also boasts a network of reefs and a thriving dolphin population.
+The reefs around Kaʻanapali are home to a bounty of color, and lucky for you, Trilogy offers several sailing tours that head directly to the best spots.
+Across the pond, the neighboring island of Lanaʻi also boasts a network of reefs and a thriving dolphin population.

 Hawaii line